Wilson das Neves: Recently

 Wilson das Neves recently appeared as a member of the 19 piece Gafieira Orquestra, Orquestra Imperial playing on their 2006 album Carnaval Só Ano que Vem.
 He also played with his former band Os Ipanemas.
 The band reformed in 2001 with some of the original line up and released three albums on London based Far Out Recordings The Return of The Ipanemas followed by 2003's Afro Bossa and Samba Is Our Gift (O Samba É Nosso Dom) in 2006 with another album planned for 2008.

 In 2011 he released his third and praised album as a singer-songwriter named 'Pra Gente Fazer um Samba' in Brazil and Europe.
-He was nominated as the best singer at the "Prêmio da Música Brasileira 2011" and winner as the best Samba album.
+He was nominated as the best singer at the 2011 Brazilian Music Awards and winner as the best Samba album.

 American musician Tyler, The Creator rapped over Neves's song "Jornada" on his song "Lone" from his album Wolf, released on April 2, 2013.

 In 2016, he appeared in a segment of Rio 2016 opening ceremony with Caetano Veloso, Gilberto Gil and Anitta.